-(c) Other Properties
+(e) Other Properties

 The Company continues to seek and evaluate other mineral properties for possible acquisition.
-The Company engaged Discover Geological Consultants Inc. to identify mineral projects in Latin America for potential acquisition.
-The acquisition of an advanced project or other attractive opportunity should enable the Company to increase its assets, attract further capital, and create shareholder value.
+The acquisition of an advanced project, or other attractive opportunity, should enable the Company to increase its assets, attract further capital, and create shareholder value.